 - Work-study programs

 Depending on what GI Bill program you qualify for and the length of your service will determine what benefits you receive as they do have some select limitations and exceptions.
-Veterans enrolled in an online program or online training will only receive half of the standard housing allowance under the post 9/11 GI Bill.
+Veterans enrolled in an online college or online program will only receive half of the standard housing allowance under the post 9/11 GI Bill.
 Another important thing to note about the Post 9/11 GI Bill is that there is an annual cap on benefits received for tuition and fees for students attending a private or foreign college and university.
 Additionally, the Post 9/11 GI Bill will only cover resident tuition costs for public colleges and universities.
 However, the Yellow Ribbon Program is another added benefit to the Post 9/11 GI Bill in which participating colleges and universities can help offset tuition and fees that may to be covered fully under the GI Bill.
 These colleges and universities have partnered to make more funds available to cover tuition and fees for eligible veterans.
 The Yellow Ribbon Program also makes funds available for transferee dependents of active duty service members.

 Montgomery Bill: What it covers